tranchis/osmongo/README.md

 osmongo
 =======

-Tool that allows to convert OSM XML files into OSM databases, in Clojure.
+Tool that allows to convert OSM XML files into MongoDB databases, in Clojure.
 Invokable as a Java library.